-Featuring a massive quantity of top notch bottled and tab beers, it’s easy to see why Coaster’s Pub is the go to place during televised sporting events.
+Featuring a massive quantity of top-notch bottled and tap beers, it’s easy to see why Coaster’s Pub is the go-to place during televised sporting events.
 For more than 20 years, Coasters Pub has served up some of the tastiest pub grub in the county.
-Combine great food, a world-class selection of beer, thirteen televisions for sports fans and a Bavarian-style outdoor biergarten and Coasters just might be your new home away from home.
+Combine great food, a world-class selection of beer, thirteen televisions for sports fans and a Bavarian-style outdoor Biergarten and Coasters just might be your new home away from home.

 Something Else To Do